gardianmky/gardian-real-estate/COMMERCIAL_SERVICES_DRAFT.md

 - Market analysis reports: $500-$1,500 + GST depending on scope
 - Development consulting: Custom pricing based on project complexity

 *All fees are negotiable based on property value, transaction complexity, and client relationship.
-Contact us for a personalized quote.*
+Contact us for a personalised quote.*

 ---